 Minimum standards and duties according to the anti-money laundering legislation in Russia, Kazakhstan, Cyprus, the EU, the U.S. and other jurisdictions where we operate include customer identification, analysis of the customer's economic profile, record keeping, suspicious activity reporting, employee training, an audit function and designation of a compliance officer.
 Suspicious transactions must be reported on a daily basis to the relevant authorities.
 We comply with applicable anti-money-laundering and anti-terrorist-financing laws and regulations.
 Our anti-money-laundering measures are based on relevant legislation.
-We have procedures and documents aimed at preventing money laundering and financing of terrorist activities, including a general anti-money-laundering policy, employee training, the designation of a compliance officer, internal control procedures that include a refusal policy whereby we may refuse to conduct business with suspicious transactions, internal suspicion reports (ISRs) are submitted to the local compliance departments for initial internal investigation.
+We have procedures and documents aimed at preventing money laundering and financing of terrorist activities, including a general anti-money-laundering policy, employee training, the designation of a compliance officer, internal control procedures that include a refusal policy whereby we may refuse to conduct business with suspicious entities or individuals and rules on counteracting money laundering and financing of individuals and legal entities engaged in terrorist activities.
+In the case of suspicious transactions, internal suspicion reports (ISRs) are submitted to the local compliance departments for initial internal investigation.
 In case of confirmed suspicious transactions, such transactions are reported immediately to the relevant local financial intelligence unit (FIU).
 We have a U.S. Sanctions Compliance Policy and we are deploying an enterprise-wide standardized customer onboarding and customer ongoing monitoring in our group of companies, taking into account any local requirements.